WHAT IS THE PURPOSE/GOAL OF THE GRADUATE INTERNATIONAL GATEWAY PROGRAM?

 DO THE GRADUATE IGP COURSES COUNT TOWARD A DEGREE?

 The three IGP courses do not count toward a degree.
 They are academic preparation courses that serve as required prerequisites.
-However, during the fall and spring semesters of IGP your specific graduate school may offer the opportunity to take a course for credit in your graduate program in addition to the three

 HOW DO I QUALIFY FOR ADMISSION TO A GRADUATE DEGREE PROGRAM AT AMERICAN UNIVERSITY?